MKTK117/MKTK117/README.md

 # Hi there! 👋

 My name is Mark, and I'm a passionate developer who loves to learn and solve tasks.
-I consider myself a geek with a perfect sense of humor.

 ## Tech Stack 🛠️